 For more information about the Amateur Karate Foundation (AKF) at South Edmonton (including registration information), please visit their website at www.akfkarate.com

-Also join the new yoga class series this spring and SAVE!
-Sign up for a new 9 class series for $75; the classes will run Tuesdays from May 2nd – June 27th, 2017 from 7:00 – 8:15 pm.
+Newcomers welcome!
+Sign up for the new yoga class series and SAVE!
+Sign up for the new 12 class series for $100; the classes will run Tuesdays from September 19, 2017 for 10 weeks from 7:00 – 8:15 pm.

 Drop-in’s are still welcome at $12 per session.

 Instructor Sandy Mah teaches a well-rounded Hatha yoga class suitable to all levels of ability in a small class format.